 Where It Doesn't

 - Large projects like basement floors (if it is used as your only tile cutting method).

 - Cuts are never as clean as cuts you make with a wet tile saw.
 While the line will be straight, within that line will be smaller surface irregularities (such as pitting) that make this a less-than-perfect cut.

 - Lines that are not straight.
 Snap cutters only can produce straight lines.

 - Large format tile.
-While cutters capable of cutting up to 35" tile are available, DIYers will find it difficult to product decent cuts with tiles larger than 12" to 16".
+While cutters capable of cutting up to 35" tile is available, DIYers will find it difficult to produce decent cuts with tiles larger than 12" to 16".